JockLawrie/JuliaFromScratch.jl/README.md

 Download the Windows 64-bit installer from [here](https://julialang.org/downloads/).
 When installing, check the box for adding Julia to the PATH variable.
 This means you can type `julia` into PowerShell and it will start.
 That is, you needn't hunt for the Julia executable on your machine.

-To get a flavour of the syntax, spend 10 minutes [here](https://learnxinyminutes.com/docs/julia/).
-This intro is for version 1.0.0.
-Although released in 2018, it is still valid code.
-More features have been added since, but the core features are here.

 ## Troubleshooting